 Other bioenergy fuels such as wood chips, cellulosic ethanol, methanol, sugar cane and biodiesel have their own distinct lifecycle fuel inputs and carbon emissions, raising the thorny issue of assessing and taxing their lifecycle carbon emissions.

 Debate Over Bioenergy’s Net Climate Impacts

 Notwithstanding critiques of about biofuels’ net-energy value by Pimentel and a handful of other researchers, bioenergy was favorably viewed in energy circles until recently on account of its being domestic, abundant and non-fossil.
 That consensus was eventually undermined by Tim Searchinger at Princeton and Joseph Fargione of the Nature Conservancy.
-Their analyses, first published in 2008 and recently updated, underscored the importance of accounting for greenhouse gas emissions resulting from:
+Their analyses, first published in 2008 and updated in a 2015 working paper from the World Resources Institute, underscored the importance of accounting for greenhouse gas emissions resulting from:

 - converting land to biofuels production, e.g., burning tropical rainforest to clear land for sugarcane production;

 - loss of existing carbon sequestration capacity of forests, grasslands and even food crops;

 - land use changes to boost food production abroad to replace lost exports when U.S. land is shifted to biofuels.